-Financial instruments of the Group primarily include cash and cash equivalents, restricted cash, accounts receivable, loans receivable, amounts due from related parties, short-term investments, including trading and available-for-sale securities, and short-term loans.
-As of December 31, 2010 and 2011, the carrying values of these financial instruments, other than the trading and available-for-sale securities, approximated their fair values due to the short-term maturity of these instruments.
-The trading and available-for-sale securities were recorded at fair value at each reporting date.
+Financial instruments of the Group primarily include cash and cash equivalents, restricted cash, accounts receivable, funds receivable, loans receivable, amounts due from a related party, short-term investments, including fixed-rate time deposits and available-for-sale security, short-term loans and long-term loans.
+As of December 31, 2011 and 2012, the carrying values of these financial instruments, other than the available-for-sale security and long-term loans, approximated their fair values due to the short-term maturity of these instruments.
+The available-for-sale security was recorded at fair value at each reporting date.
+The carrying value of the long-term loans approximates their fair value, as they bear interest at rates determined based on the prevailing interest rates in the market.

-The Group applies ASC 820-10, "Fair Value Measurements and Disclosures: Overall", in measuring fair value.
+The Company applies ASC 820-10, "Fair Value Measurements and Disclosures: Overall", in measuring fair value.
 ASC 820-10 defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.